cobbler/cobbler/docs/cobbler-conf.rst

 enable_gpxe
 ===========
 Enable gPXE booting?
-Enabling this option will cause cobbler to copy the ``undionly.kpxe`` file to the tftp root directory, and if a profile/system is configured to boot via gpxe it will chain load off ``pxelinux.0``.
+Enabling this option will cause cobbler to copy the ``undionly.kpxe`` file to the TFTP root directory, and if a profile/system is configured to boot via gPXE it will chain load off ``pxelinux.0``.

 default: ``0``